 If there is one thing that's for sure, it is that qualified programmers and developers are crucially needed in the current job market - these figures represent that fact perfectly.

-Junior Developer Salary
+Junior Python Developer Salary

 The junior group is the middle one between entry-level and senior developers.
-Since there are no objectively defined boundaries that would separate the groups, there’s always an imbalance – at one point, the junior group ould consist of a majority of people who have just transitioned there from the entry-level group.
-At another point, it might be the opposite – the vast majority could be the almost-senior level developers.
-This is why the junior Python developer salary tends to fluctuate quite a lot.
+Since there are no objectively defined boundaries that would separate the groups, there’s always an imbalance - at one point, the junior group could consist of a majority of people who have just transitioned there from the entry-level group.
+At another point, it might be the opposite - the vast majority could be the almost-senior level developers.
+This is why the junior Python programmer salary tends to fluctuate quite a lot.

 With that said, however, let’s take a look at what ZipRecruiter estimates the junior wage to be.

-Senior Developer Salary
+Senior Python Developer Salary

 However, do remember - with a great salary, comes great responsibility.
 It might seem like that’s a huge amount of money for someone working at the computer, but the reality couldn’t be further from the truth.
 Senior Python developers spend the bigger portions of their life learning everything there is to know about Python - it would only make sense that their salaries represent that.